driv/driv.github.io/_drafts/kubernetes-mixins.markdown

 Since we want to keep an eye on our cluster, we'll use the Kubernetes Mixin.
 We can find it in [kubernetes-monitoring/kubernetes-mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin)

 It is a collection of configurable components (alerts, recording rules and dashboards) that can give us a good overview of our cluster.
-It can also bring some basic application monitoring, since it can keep an eye on failed deployments, stuck jobs, resource usage, etc.
+It also brings some basic application monitoring, since it can keep an eye on failed deployments, stuck jobs, resource usage, etc.

 ### JSON generation

 The output of the mixin is a collection of JSON files based on the configuration we provide.

-Mixins are defined in [Jsonnet](https://jsonnet.org/).
-We use [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler) to generate our files files from the mixin.
+We use `jb` to generate our files from the mixin.

-We need to provide a configuration file to override the defaults, in this case we want our monitoring to adapt to our Alloy and Mimir setup.
+We need to provide a configuration file to override the defaults, in this case, we want our monitoring to adapt to our Alloy and Mimir setup.

 ```jsonnet
 local kubernetes = import "kubernetes-mixin/mixin.libsonnet";